Bud Powell: 1945–1948: Hospitalizations

-After a performance with Williams's band, Powell wandered near Broad Street Station and was apprehended, drunk, by the private railroad police.
-He was beaten up by them and incarcerated briefly by the city police, but as his headaches persisted, he moved to his family's second home in Willow Grove, Pennsylvania.
+After a 1945 performance with Williams's band, Powell wandered near Broad Street Station in Philadelphia and was apprehended, drunk, by the private railroad (Pennsylvania Railroad) police.
+He was badly beaten by them and incarcerated briefly by the city police, but as his headaches persisted, he moved to his family's second home in Willow Grove, Pennsylvania.
 He suffered constant pain from his head wounds and turned to alcohol to relieve the pain, developing an addiction that haunted him for the rest of his life.
 After Powell's mother and his girlfriend Frances Barnes tried to treat his severe headaches, he admitted himself to Bellevue Hospital.

-Following medical evaluation at Bellevue, he was transferred to Creedmoor State Hospital and institutionalized with alcoholics, drug addicts, and permanently institutionalized residents.
+Following medical evaluation at Bellevue, he was transferred to Creedmoor State Hospital in Queens, New York, and institutionalized with alcoholics, drug addicts, and permanently institutionalized residents.
 Fellow pianist and composer Elmo Hope, who visited Powell regularly while he was hospitalized, became concerned by Creedmoor's forced administration of tranquilizers and sleeping pills and their impact on Powell's health.
 Hope arranged for his medical care to be transferred to a jazz aficionado who let him play piano regularly and even perform a concert to show his lucidity.
 After the concert, he was released and resumed playing in Manhattan.

 In 1945–1946 Powell recorded with Frank Socolow, Sarah Vaughan, Dexter Gordon, J. J. Johnson, Sonny Stitt, Fats Navarro, and Kenny Clarke.
 Powell became known for his sight-reading and his skill at fast tempos.
 In an incident in 1945, Monk falsely confessed to using drugs Powell had used in order to protect his friend from losing his cabaret card.

 In January 1947, Powell recorded the first volume of his 10" album Bud Powell Trio for Roost Records with Curley Russell and Max Roach; both musicians would play in his trio regularly during succeeding years.
-Charlie Parker chose Powell to be his pianist on a May 1947 quintet recording session with Miles Davis, Tommy Potter, and Max Roach; this was the only studio session intended for release in which Parker and Powell played together.
+Charlie Parker chose Powell to be his pianist on a May 1947 quintet Savoy Records recording session with Miles Davis, Tommy Potter, and Max Roach; this was the only studio session intended for release in which Parker and Powell played together.
 The two did reunite, however, in late 1947 with fellow saxophone player Allen Eager at Milton Greene's studio for an informal recorded jam session that was released under Eager's name.